 While typically docile, carpenter bees are still stinging insects that can attack when threatened.
 To keep yourself safe, rely on proof. pest control to combat these pesky insects!

 After a thorough inspection, we’ll locate the site of a nest and eliminate the adult bees and larvae.
-When you’re struggling with pests, be sure to give proof. pest control a call!
+When you’re struggling with pests, be sure to contact proof. pest control!